 - Why metadata is the heart and soul of digital asset management

-In this blog post, we’ll review the topics above, so you can have a clear picture of why metadata is crucial to digital asset management and how it cane enhance your user experience and allow your DAM system to reach its full potential.
+In this blog post, we’ll review the topics above, so you can have a clear picture of why metadata is crucial to digital asset management and how it can enhance your user experience and allow your DAM system to reach its full potential.

 What is Metadata?

 In short, metadata is the language of digital asset management.
-It’s a broad term thats used to categorize the various data points that can both describe and help identify digital assets.
+It’s a broad term used to categorize the various data points that can both describe and help identify digital assets.

 The data points used to describe and identify digital assets may include information like:

 - The filename

 - A description of the file itself (example: caption)

 These terms may be embedded within the asset or file itself or input into a separate location like an artificially intelligent DAM platform, or even a spreadsheet.